teradatadb/NameNormalization/README.md

 1. Clone or download this repository.
 2. Run pip install -r requirements.txt inside this repository.
 Consider this inside a Python virtual environment.
 3. The 'data.xlsx' file, included in this repository, contains a list of standard company names for matching.
-4. Use `streamlit run app.py` to start the applica
+4. Use `streamlit run app.py` to start the application